lse-my470/lectures/README.md

 ---
 #### Week 5.
 Classes in Python

 Object-oriented programming is a programming paradigm that helps increase modularity, reduce complexity, and foster code reuse.
 Objects are a data abstraction consisting of (1) an internal representation i.e. object attributes and (2) an interface for interacting with the objects through methods and functions.
 Objects are instances of classes and classes determine the type of an object.
 In this week, we will discuss how to define classes in Python and how to create instances of a class.
-We will also touch open class inheritance and hierarchies.
+We will also touch upon class inheritance and hierarchies.

 *Readings*:
 * Guttag.
 Chapter 8.1-8.2, pp.109-123.